 Dr. Herman originally became involved in the community through the Gates-Ridge Civic Association for which he served as Treasurer and then President.
-More recently he has been a member of the Cerro Wire Coalition.

 During Dr. Herman’s tenure on the school board, the Syosset schools were rated amongst the top schools in the New York and the nation while maintaining the highest bond ratings possible with every being budget balanced and under the State tax cap